orkes-io/orkes-conductor-client/docs/worker/README.md

 ### Javascript Executor Task

-Execute ECMA compliant Javascript code.
-Useful when you need to write a script to do data mapping, calculations etc.
+Execute ECMA-compliant Javascript code.
+It is useful when you need to write a script for data mapping, calculations, etc.

 ```java
 To Do